-Roll d6 each morning/afternoon/evening.
+Roll dó each morning/afternoon/evening.

+l Roll Result

-- 1 Bad.
+1 Bad.

-- 2 A little worse than it was.
+Γ 2 A little worse than it was.
 Signs of bad weather.

-- 3 A little better than it was.
+3 A little better than it was.

-- 4-6 Typical for the season and locale.
+Γ 4-6 Typical for the season and locale.

 Feel free to use the following descriptors: